State Standards Mastery - Class Report

 If you change the students the report is being created for, you will need to select Update Report again to make the data refresh.

 - Each table in the report focuses on a single domain group.
 The domains in that group are listed at the top of the table, and abbreviated versions of the standards belonging to each domain are shown underneath.
 You can hover on a standard to see a complete description of it.
+Note that the domains and standards will be shown in the language you chose earlier; the skills shown are based on the learning standards chosen for your district.

 If the table is too wide to fit the screen, a scrollbar will appear below it.